Add Jealousy, Jealousy by Olivia Rodrigo to your playlist - NOW!

 I love uncomfortable emotions, they brood reflection and development.
 To acknowledge a feeling then unpacking why we are feeling that feeling and where it comes from can deepen our empathic understanding of self and others.
 Or maybe I’m the cliche ‘tortured artist’, but the point I’m trying to get to is that maybe what makes this song so potent is that it doesn’t try to fix anything.
 It just feels it.

-And maybe that’s what our kids need too.
+And maybe that’s what ‘kids these days’ need too.
 Not endless solutions or the “back in my day” speeches, not us adults continually repeating “social media is a highlight reel” while simultaneously falling victim too even though we know.
 Not saying “just put the phone down, ignore it and it will go away”.

-Because this social media world and as a result the globalisation of society?
+Because this social media world that as a result is globalisation our society?
 It is hard.
 Its unprecedented.
-We don’t know the long term effects as we test subjects (us) are the pioneers of this experience as parents, and our kids are the first truly digital generation.
+We don’t know the long term effects as we are the test subjects from the parental perspective, and our kids are the first truly digital generation.

 Take a moment and really listen.
 Jealousy, Jealousy by Olivia Rodrigo is here.